celineli99/celineli99.github.io/_posts/2020-03-29-Oxford-pandemic-pictures.md

 ---
+layout: post
-title: "Oxford During the Pandemic (in pictures)"
+title: Oxford during the pandemic
-date: "2020-03-29"
+date: 2020-03-29
+categories: university
 ---

 The COVID-19 pandemic is having far-reaching consequences, as we are all aware.
 One of the most visible ones are the empty cities and towns, which usually would be filled with residents, tourists and shoppers.